The-Scripters-Guild/ForgeWiki/halo-infinite/forge/ai/ai-spawner.md

 #### Droppod

 The droppod spawner will produce a single AI unit at a time via a droppod from the sky.
 Once the AI unit has exited the pod, it will overload and destroy itself.
-If an object obstructs the entry path pf the droppod, it will phase through it and deliver the AI unit to where it intersects with the nav mesh.
+If an object obstructs the entry path of the droppod, it will phase through it and deliver the AI unit to where it intersects with the nav mesh.

 #### Phantom